Panfactum/stack/packages/infrastructure/wf_spec/README.md

       container = {
         image   = "some-repo/some-image:some-tag"
         command = [ "/bin/some-command" ]
-        volumeMounts = [] # Since the pod has no volumes, the container cannot have any volume volumes either }
+        volumeMounts = [] # Since the pod has no volumes, the container cannot have any volume mounts either }
     }
   ]